Article updated September 2019

 One final tip…

-Contrary to popular belief, your day of PEAK fertility – the day that sex is most likely to result in pregnancy – is often NOT the day of ovulation.
-Research shows that peak fertility can occur as early as 3 days before ovulation day, with conception chances significantly reduced by the time the egg is actually released (and it’s interesting to note that ovulation predictor kits will only show positive within the 24 – 36 hours before ovulation occurs – often AFTER the day of peak fertility has passed!)
+Contrary to popular belief, your day of PEAK fertility – the day that sex is most likely to result in pregnancy – is usually NOT the day of ovulation.
+Research shows that peak fertility can occur as early as 3 days before ovulation day, with conception chances significantly reduced by the time the egg is actually released (and it’s interesting to note that ovulation predictor kits often give a positive result AFTER the day of peak fertility has passed!)

 By learning the fertility awareness method however, you’ll be able to identify your day or days of peak fertility every cycle, regardless of when they occur.